-Yes, you should go to the hospital or to see your doctor if you are injured in an accident.
+Yes, you should go to the hospital or see your doctor if you are injured in an accident.
 If you are in pain, there is no reason to avoid obtaining medical care.

 5. Will My Health Insurer Cover My Medical Bills For Injuries I Have Suffered As A Result Of An Accident?

-If you have health insurance, then your health insurer should cover your medical treatment.
+If you have health insurance, then your health insurance should cover your medical treatment.
 Make sure that your health insurance pays the bills so that you do not end up with a hospital or other provider seeking payment out of your personal injury claim.

 6. Should I Give The At-Fault Driver’s Insurance Company A Recorded Statement After I Have Been Involved In An Accident?